East Germany: Protestantism

-Between 1956 and 1971 the leadership of the East German Lutheran churches gradually changed its relations with the state from hostility to cooperation.
-From the founding of the GDR in 1949, the Socialist Unity Party sought to weaken the influence of the church on the rising generation.
-The church adopted an attitude of confrontation and distance toward the state.
+Between 1956 and 1971, the leadership of the East German Lutheran churches gradually changed its relations with the state from hostility to cooperation.
+From the founding of the GDR in 1949, the Socialist Unity Party sought to weaken the influence of the Church on the rising generation.
+The Church adopted an attitude of confrontation and distance toward the state.
 Around 1956 this began to develop into a more neutral stance accommodating conditional loyalty.
-The government was no longer regarded as illegitimate; instead, the church leaders started viewing the authorities as installed by God and, therefore, deserving of obedience by Christians.
-But on matters where the state demanded something which the churches felt was not in accordance with the will of God, the churches reserved their right to say no. There were both structural and intentional causes behind this development.
+The government was no longer regarded as illegitimate; instead, church leaders started to view the authorities as installed by God and, therefore, deserving of obedience by Christians.
+Still, churches reserved their right to reject state demands on matters that they felt were not in accordance with the will of God.
+There were both structural and intentional causes behind this development.
 Structural causes included the hardening of Cold War tensions in Europe in the mid-1950s, which made it clear that the East German state was not temporary.
-The loss of church members also made it clear to the leaders of the church that they had to come into some kind of dialogue with the state.
+The loss of church members also made it clear to church leaders that they had to come into some kind of dialogue with the state.
 The intentions behind the change of attitude varied from a traditional liberal Lutheran acceptance of secular power to a positive attitude toward socialist ideas.